Urinary tract infections (UTIs) are pretty common in the human world. But did you know that there's a major problem for cats, too?

 Urinary health is so important for your cat's health overall, catching any symptoms of a UTI will help your furry loved one in the long run.
 Your vet will likely recommend dietary changes that will prevent UTIs and the formation of crystals in the bladder.
 If your cat is suffering from a blockage, she will most likely require hospitalization to drain the bladder and safely remove the blockage.

-Some cats are more susceptible to urinary tract infections than others.
+Some cats are more susceptible to urinary tract infections than others and may have a recurrent UTI.
 A cat that has had one UTI is more likely to have another in the future.
 Monitor your cat’s urinary tract health with PrettyLitter so you’re always three steps ahead of the problem.

 Have a story to share?
 Read our cat litter subscription reviews and tell us about how PrettyLitter has helped your pet!